How to Properly Hold a Gaming Mouse?

 Mouse Grip Styles

-We have rounded up the best ways to grip your gaming mouse.
+Whether it's a laser or optical type mouse, we have rounded up the best ways to grip your gaming mouse.
 Professional e-Sports players approve of these, and thus, it is safe to say that you, dear reader, will find these useful.

 There are three ways to grip your gaming mouse.
 These are: